willroberts/raven-shield-2020/CUSTOM.md

 The quickest way to get all the sound files you need for OpenRVS servers is the [AllR6 Sound Pack](http://allr6.com/discuss/viewtopic.php?id=68&i=1), which includes Athena Sword and Iron Wrath sounds.

+## Clearing the Content Cache

+If you want to clear the cache of custom content you've downloaded, open `<YourGameDir>\Cache` and delete its contents.
+The `.ini` file will be automatically recreated by the game.

 ## Hosting Custom Content

 There are two things to consider when running servers which host custom content: